-His work and research has been featured internationally (e.g., Design Observer, Wired, Typeroom, IDPURE and GRAPHIC) and he has received honors from ADAA, A'Design, AIGA, core77, Graphis, red dot, iF, IEEE, istd, RGD, Spark, Type Directors Club (Tokyo & New York) and output.
-He has exhibited internationally in museums and galleries including Cooper Hewitt Smithsonian Design Museum in New York, National Museum of the Republic in Brasilia, National Museum of Modern and Contemporary Art in Korea and ggg Gallery in Tokyo and in design festivals including Open AGI, Beijing Design Week, London Design Festival, Typojanchi Biennial and Seoul Design Olympic.
+His work and research have been featured internationally (AIGA Eye on Design, Design Observer, GRAPHIC, IDPURE, Typeroom, Walker Art Center's Gradients, Wired) and he has received numerous honors from Adobe Design Achievement Awards, A'Design, The American Institute of Graphic Arts, core77, Graphis, red dot Design Award, iF Design Award, IEEE, International Design Awards, International Society of Typographic Designer, The Association of Registered Graphic Designers, The Society of Typographic Arts, Spark, Type Directors Club (New York & Tokyo) and Output Award.
+He has exhibited internationally in museums and galleries including Cooper Hewitt Smithsonian Design Museum in New York, Miller Institute of Contemporary Art in Pittsburgh, National Museum of the Republic in Brasilia, National Museum of Modern and Contemporary Art in Seoul, and ggg Gallery in Tokyo and in design festivals such as Open AGI, Beijing Design Week, Dubai Design Week, London Design Festival, Typojanchi (International Typography Biennial) and Seoul Design Olympic.

 Shim is director of CMU Type Lab, and Affiliated Faculty in the School of Architecture's Code Lab.
 He currently serves as Design Chair of the IEEE VISAP (2020–), Overseas Director of the Korea Society of Basic Design & Art (2020–), Education Director of the AIGA Pittsburgh (2020–), and Advisory Board member of the AHFE International Conference: Human Factors in Communication of Design (2016–).
 He holds an MFA with honors in Digital+Media from the Rhode Island School of Design (RISD) and a BFA in Digital Media Design from Hongik University.